DirecTV Now: Free trial, but a hard sell for some

 Thumbs up

 • My sister’s friend: Chris Pullen, 25, student.
 Lives with roommates in Boston and uses Netflix; he’ll sometimes watch football at a friend’s house.
 He couldn’t get DirecTV Now to work well on his TV, but he liked watching shows on his phone and computer, and didn’t have technical issues.
-He says he’d choose an online option like DirecTV Now over regular cable service if they cost about the same.
+He says he’d choose an online option like DirecTV Now over regular cable if they cost about the same.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.